MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-report-themes.md

 ### Situations when Report Theme colors won't stick to your reports
 Let's say you apply a custom color set (or individual color) to a particular data point in a visual.
 When you apply a Report Theme, it will *not* override that customized data point color.

 In addition, let's say you've manually set the color of a data point color by using the Theme colors section of the color palette.
-That color (or colors) will *not* be updated when you apply a new Report Theme.
-To get your default colors back (so they'll update when you apply a new Report Theme), select **Revert to default** in the **Theme colors** palette.
+The colors will *not* be updated when you apply a new Report Theme.
+If you want to get your default colors back, so they'll update when you apply a new Report Theme, select **Revert to default** in the **Theme colors** palette.

 ![Revert to default](media/desktop-report-themes/report-themes_9.png)

-Also, many **Custom Visuals** will not apply Report Themes.
+Also, many **Custom Visuals** won't apply to Report Themes.

 ## Report Theme files you can use right now
 Want to get started with **Report Themes**?
 Great!
 Here are a few ready-made Report Theme JSON files that you can download and import into your **Power BI Desktop** report.
 We've also included an image of the Report Theme that's applied to the report in this article.